Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-ios.rst

     :width: 20%
     :alt: Profiles

 #.
-You should see this
+You should see green text with a check-mark saying "Verified" under the Profile Installed dialog.

    .. figure:: /_static/images/ssl/ios/install_5.png
     :width: 20%